Parque de Atracciones de Madrid

-Fortunately, in this case the actual attraction is pretty spectacular as well.
-Abismo is an unusual ride.
+Our first stop is Abismo, a brightly coloured roller coaster that can be seen from afar.
+Abismo is a SkyLoop built by Maurer Rides and, because of its layout, it can only run one train.
+As a result, capacity is limited and queues move rather slowly.
+The ride itself is unusual, to say the least.
 Its biggest eye-catcher is the vertical lift hill, but this is also the least fun part of the ride.
 It’s uncomfortable and the first inversion, which is actually integrated into the lift hill, lasts too long to be considered pleasant.
-On the other hand, as soon as the train starts gaining speed, Abismo is awesome.
+Still, as soon as the train starts gaining speed, Abismo becomes an awesome experience.
 It’s a smooth coaster with powerful curves and two amazing airtime moments.
 If I just try to forget the first 30 seconds, it’s actually a very solid roller coaster.
 Short, but to the point.

-Fortunately, the dark ride’s closest neighbour is open.
-And interestingly, it makes use of the same theme: giant spiders.
-I’m talking about Tarántula, a spinning roller coaster manufactured by Maurer.
+Abismo can be found at Zona del Maquinismo, the home of the park’s most sensational roller coasters.
+This area also features Tarántula, a spinning roller coaster manufactured by Maurer.
 Decoration is very limited, but Tarántula is a great ride anyway.
 It isn’t filled with special effects like Winja’s Fear & Force at Phantasialand and there’s no brilliant onboard soundtrack like there is at Toverland, but damn… what a powerful ride.
 Tarántula is full of surprisingly deep drops and it’s incredibly fast.
 There was a 30-minute wait, but this Maurer creation was worth every second of it.
 Great roller coaster.

-Those 3 spectacular roller coasters are Abismo, Tarántula and Tornado.
+The third and last coaster in this area is Tornado.
 This inverted coaster used to be green from head to toe, but it’s a totally black affair nowadays.
-Due to this monotonous colour scheme and the very simple station, Tornado isn’t beautiful to say the least.
-Yet, it’s mainly the ride experience that counts and I can be moderately positive about that.
-This Intamin is not as smooth as a B&M, but still runs a lot better than Vekoma’s classic Suspended Looping Coasters.
-Tornado also offers a varied layout with 3 inversions and it’s placed in a dense forest.
+Due to this monotonous colour scheme and the very simple station, Tornado looks cheerless.
+Yet, it’s mainly the ride experience that counts and I’m moderately positive about that.
+This Intamin is not as smooth as a B&M, but it still runs a lot better than Vekoma’s classic SLCs.
+Tornado also offers a varied layout with three inversions and it’s placed in a dense forest.
 Not the best ride in the world (or in Spain…) but it isn’t bad either.

 As a monorail enthusiast, I am pleasantly surprised by Parque de Atracciones.
 Their Zeppelin ride is unique, it traverses a large part of the park and it offers some unexpected views.
 These attractions always make my day more complete, so it’s nice to conclude our afternoon at Casa del Campo with this.
 Afterwards, we say goodbye to Parque de Atracciones.
 Although we still have time to get a second ride on Abismo (or to defy that crazy queue for the wild mouse), we actually prefer a cocktail in the city centre of Madrid.
 Cheers.

-Some readers may realize that this report sounded more positive than the one about Parque Warner Madrid.
+Some readers may realise that this report sounded more positive than the one about Parque Warner Madrid.
 That’s true and it’s easy to explain why: Warner Bros once created one of Europe’s best theme parks, but unfortunately it didn’t maintain that high theming level in recent years.
 As a result, Parque Warner feels somewhat dated nowadays.
 Parque de Atracciones, on the other hand, promises an amusement park with no frills and that’s exactly what we get here.
 The park has a good range of rides, the atmosphere is great and just about every age group can enjoy themselves.
 Don’t get me wrong: I definitely don’t think that Parque de Atracciones is the best theme park in Madrid.
 But all in all, this park provides more value for money than Warner Bros.